syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Interactive-Features.md

 <tr>
 <td>
 AutoScrollMargin</td><td>
-Specifies the distance to be maintained between any control that is placed inside the page and the tabmargin.</td></tr>
+Specifies the distance to be maintained between any control that is placed inside the page and the tab margin.</td></tr>
 <tr>
 <td>
 AutoScrollMinSize</td><td>